Merovex/innovators-reading-list/mattis.md

 ===============

 1. Early in AF, there was contact on one side...Brigadiers with a pistol are useless in a firefight...so we went to the other side to ensure the Marines were focused.
-One (who was to leave the Corps soon) said, ``I hope they come to our side.
+One (who was to leave the Corps soon) said, "I hope they come to our side.
 This is a perfect war.
 They want to die, and we want to kill them."

-2. ``Taking the Fun out of Fundamentalism"
+2. "Taking the Fun out of Fundamentalism"

 3. Why is it we give an OPORDER followed by an Info annex?
 We're in an information war.
 We need to be giving information followed by a command annex.